 What happened after fruiting?

-Leaves will drop until the whole plant is devoid of leaves.
-Some fruits still remained until they too dried on the stem.
-However the plant can renew itself without human intervention.
-Somehow, they will find a way! 🙂
+Leaves will drop until the whole plant was devoid of leaves.
+Some fruits still remained until they too dried on the stem and dropped as well.
+This is how the plant looked after fruiting is done.

 Reflection on parent plants’ journey in 2015 – Looking back now I was amazed by how much the plants grow !
 The cuttings showed roots after 11 days, on January 06 2016 (started on December 26 2015) .
 These were how they looked on the first day of being planted, a short stalk with few leaves!
 Tip – Need to be individually potted in wide and deep pot or best grounded!